isaacSennerholt/sudelity/README.md

 Stoicism, originating with Zeno of Citium and later expanded by Epictetus and Marcus Aurelius, emphasizes virtue, rational control over emotions, and acceptance of what cannot be changed.
 Ethical living means living in accordance with nature and reason.

 #### Utilitarianism
 Associated with Jeremy Bentham and John Stuart Mill, Utilitarianism advocates actions that maximize overall happiness or minimize suffering.
-It is a consequentialist system where the outcomes define the morality of an action.
+It’s a consequentialist system where the outcomes define the morality of an action.

 #### Deontological Ethics
 Immanuel Kant's deontological ethics emphasize duty and adherence to universal moral laws.
 Actions are moral when performed out of duty and according to rules that could be willed as universal laws.